How Goodwill of Southern Arizona is Re-engaging Youth in School and Work

 Employment: Youth have access to computers in order to search for and apply for jobs.
 Staff members assist youth with job readiness skills, creating a resume, and practicing interview skills.
 Incentives are also provided for youth who obtain jobs.

 Community resources: Staff assist opportunity youth with making connections with agencies and organizations in the community that can help them identify and access services, ranging from housing to mental health services.
 Each month, an event called 2nd Tuesdays is hosted to streamline the process of intakes, case management, provide individual mental health services, AHCCCS screening, assist with Nutrition Assistance applications, and connect with community resources.
-This event is a collaboration between Goodwill of Southern Arizona, CODAC Behavioral Health, and PPEP Integrated Care.
+This event is a collaboration between Goodwill of Southern Arizona, COPE Community Services, and PPEP Integrated Care.
+The centers have also launched a virtual chat with the Tucson Police Department, to facilitate discussion between youth and law enforcement.

-These two centers also receive funding and support from Goodwill of Southern Arizona, City of Tucson, United Way of Southern Arizona and Tucson, and from the African-American Initiative Grant through a program of the Community Foundation for Southern Arizona.
-Other events such as Empowerment Series, Job Fairs, Resource Fairs, and Prevention Workshops are provided at these two centers.
+These two centers receive funding and support from Goodwill of Southern Arizona, City of Tucson, United Way of Southern Arizona and Tucson, and from the Vitalyst Health Foundations Systems, The George Mason Green & Lois C. Green Foundation, Wells Fargo, and the 2019 TPCH Youth Homelessness Demonstration Project Grant Recipient.
+Other events such as Empowerment Series, Job Fairs, Resource Fairs, and Prevention Workshops are available.